Table of contents

 - Needle Use: Unlike the intranasal route, IM administration requires a needle, posing risks of needle-stick injury and potential exposure to bloodborne pathogens.

-- Training Required: IM injections require basic training, particularly in locating the correct injection site and understanding appropriate dosage.
+- Training Required: IM injections require basic training, particularly in locating the correct injection site and understanding the appropriate dosage.

 Intramuscular Naloxone Products Available